 For added security, set up a passcode that needs to be entered before anyone can access the apps and information on your device.
 To set up a passcode, go to Settings > Passcode or Touch ID & Passcode.
-If your device has iOS 5 or iOS 6, go to Settings > General > Passcode Lock.
+If your device has iOS 5, iOS 10 or later, Touch ID + Passcode.